rebeccaz3/AMS595-Project4/README.md

 We define the following conditions:

-If |z| < threshold after max # of iterations, the complex point c is considered in the Mandelbrot Set.
+- If |z| < threshold after max # of iterations, the complex point c is considered in the Mandelbrot Set.

-If |z| > threshold before the max # of iterations, the complex point c is considered not in the Mandelbrot Set.
+- If |z| > threshold before the max # of iterations, the complex point c is considered not in the Mandelbrot Set.

 **Output**

 The script will compute the Mandelbrot Set based on the defined parameters.

-Then it will plot he results and generate a visualization of the distribution of points (saved as mandelbrot.png).
+Then it will plot the results and generate a visualization of the distribution of points (saved as mandelbrot.png).

 Points outside the Mandelbrot set, are diverging quickly (black).
 Points inside the Mandelbrot set are bounded after many iterations (white).